nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 > When using `input_text` and `embedding_automation_processor`, the model used to generate the embeddings must be same as the model used to generate the embedding vectors for `vector_index`

 > [!TIP]
-> When calculating embeddings, you will use another plugin (such as [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector) or [nuxeo-hyland-content-intelligence-connector](https://github.com/nuxeo-sandbox/nuxeo-hyland-content-intelligence-connector), once the service is ready to provide embeddings).
+> When calculating embeddings, you will use another plugin (such as [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector) or [nuxeo-labs-knowledge-enrichment-connector](https://github.com/nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector).
 Just make sure to use the same embeddingLenght than the one used in the OpenSearch mapping (see below).

 The plugin contributes this PageProvider in the `VectorSearch-contrib.xml` file, under the name `"VectorSearchPP"`, so it can be used immediately.
 You can of course contribute another one (or as many as you want) with a different `name`, or override this one if you just want to change the `fixedPart`.
 Here for example, we contribute a new one, named "myVectorSearchPP" in Nuxeo Studio XML.
 It filters also by document type and `isProxy`.